alessandrobruni/TensorflowDiabeticRetinopathy/README.md

 <img src="stuff/retina1.png"  width="500" height="auto" />

 This 2 Notebooks provides a complete set of code to train and **predict** sane retina from diabetic retina  using
-the Tensorflow API applied on CNN.
+the Tensorflow API applied on building CNN.

+Below a sample retina image processed by a CNN of **1,6mln** of neurons in a less than a blink of an eye.
 <img src="stuff/retina2.png"  width="900" height="auto" />